McCombs School Of Business Admission Hints

 Article Title : Bruno Mars

 Article Snippet :educational programs.
-It gave people 18 and younger and college students free admission to the Los Angeles Grammy Museum and access to several "music education
+It gave people younger than 18 and college students free admission to the Los Angeles Grammy Museum and access to "music education programs"

 The Darden School of Business is the graduate business school associated with the University of Virginia in Charlottesville, Virginia.
 The Darden School offers MBA, Ph.D. and Executive Education programs.
 The School was founded in 1955 and is named after Colgate Whitehead Darden, Jr., a former Democratic congressman, governor of Virginia, and former president of the University of Virginia.
 Darden is on the grounds of the University of Virginia in Charlottesville.
 The School is famous for being one of the most prominent business schools to use the case method as its sole method of teaching.
 The Dean of the school is former McKinsey & Company executive, Scott C. Beardsley.